ipfs/team-mgmt/Project Management Process.md

 ## Structure

 ### Overview
-The project information across the organization is tracked with the structure described in this chapter.
+The project information across the organization is tracked with the structure described in this section.
 At the highest level, we have an Organization Roadmap, which lists all projects and their milestones.
 Each project contains a set of milestone and milestones contain one or more goals.
 Goals are the basic unit of work and they describe everything from bugs and new features to general tasks.
 Goals are collected and tracked in a Backlog.

 ```
 Organization        |   Project 1           Project 2